Migz93/3dq/README.md

 All your data is stored locally:

 - **Database**: Contains all your filaments, printers, hardware, quotes, and settings
-- **Generated PDFs**: Saved in the quotes directory for easy access
+- **Quote Data**: All quote information is stored in the database for easy access and invoice generation

 ## Troubleshooting